top of page

 Here are a few of the requirements for our scholarship.
 Please click the application button below to see the full list and the application to apply for the scholarship.

-• Scholarships must be applied to USCG approved schools
+• Reimbursement Scholarships must be applied to USCG approved schools

-• This is a reimbursement scholarship; course completion certificate must be shown to receive check
+• Completion certificate must be shown to receive check

 • While you don't need to be a member of ISMA to be awarded the scholarship you will have to have a letter from a current member of ISMA in order to complete the application process.